sreedevk/dot/README.md

 14. [Picom](https://github.com/sreedevk/dot/blob/master/.config/picom.conf "Compositor")

-#### USING GNU/STOW TO AUTOMATE SETTING UP SYMBOLIC LINKS
+#### Using GNU/Stow

+GNU/Stow is a program that let's you manage dotfiles.
+This dotfiles repository is designed to work with stow.

-1. install gnu/stow which is available under the package name of stow in most distributions.
+1. install GNU/stow which is available under the package name of stow in most distributions.

     Arch / Arch Based (pacman)
     ```bash